Canary release

 Create Version

-- Go to Cloud Functions Management Page
+- Go to the Cloud Function Management Page

 - Enter the version description and confirm the release